Table of Contents

 python scripts/index_email_opensearch.py emails.csv -p admin-password

-• Verify that the messages have been indexed by Elastic/OpenSearch by querying in the development console:
+1. Verify the index in the development console:

 GET _search